 I am a Visiting Assistant Professor in the Department of Political Science at Skidmore College.

 I study political order, violence, and democratization with an empirical focus in Sub-Saharan Africa.
 My book project examines the relationship between democracy and state-building through the lens of government responses to armed groups.
-In related work, I explore electoral violence, non-state welfare, political participation, and the politics of development.
-My research has been generously supported by the Smith Richardson Foundation and the Watson Institute for International and Public Affairs.
+In related work, I explore electoral violence, non-state welfare, political participation, and the political economy of development.
+My research is forthcoming in Political Science Quarterly and has been generously supported by the Smith Richardson Foundation and the Watson Institute for International and Public Affairs.
 I received my Ph.D. in Political Science from Brown University in 2017.
 You can access my C.V. here.

 For more information, please click on the links above.